 Prerequisites: Biology 503 and either Biology 502 or Chemistry 361A.
 Genetics as related to human biology.
 Molecular and cytogenetic causes of genetic disease and the genetics of human populations.
-545. Cytogenetics (4) I Two lectures and six hours of laboratory.

-Prerequisite: Biology 430 or 503.

-The physical basis of heredity.
-Study of the chromosomes and chromosome behavior in relation to problems in heredity and evolution.

 546. Mutagenesis (3)

+546. Mutagenesis (3)

 Prerequisite: Biology 430 or 503.
 Basic principles and applications of mutation induction, expression, and detection at all levels of biological organization.
 Emphasis on mutation induction by chemicals and ionizing radiations.

-547. Microbial Genetics (3) I, II
+547. Microbial Genetics (3)

 Prerequisite: Biology 430 or 503.